Dow Jones index's start to 2016 worst in at least 120 years

+* Scientific Metals closes private placement Source text for Eikon: Further company coverage:

-NEW YORK The last time the Dow Jones Industrial Average .DJI had such a miserable start to a year, traders were likely heading to the New York Stock Exchange at 10 Broad Street in a horse-drawn buggy.
+NEW YORK Jan 7 The last time the Dow Jones Industrial Average had such a miserable start to a year, traders were likely heading to the New York Stock Exchange at 10 Broad Street in a horse-drawn buggy.

 The 5.2 percent drop in the Dow in the first four days of 2016 was its worst such beginning since at least 1896, according to financial data provider FactSet Research.